 Details of Incident

-Detectives are still searching for the mother of a newborn baby girl whose body was found.
-Officers were called shortly after 3pm on Thursday 14 May 2020, to Sackers recycling centre in Ipswich Road, where the body of the baby girl was discovered.
+Officers were called shortly after 3pm on Thursday 14 May 2020, to Sackers recycling centre in Ipswich Road, where the body of a baby was discovered.

 It is believed she was taken to Sackers on the same day within one of two waste collection vehicles that collected commercial waste throughout the day from 52 different locations.

-As part of the complex investigation, officers reviewed more than 11,000 hours of CCTV footage and visited over 800 addresses.
+During the year since the discovery was made, a substantial amount of work has been completed and a dedicated team of officers reviewed more than 11,000 hours of CCTV footage and visited over 800 addresses.

-A comprehensive search was undertaken at Sackers recycling centre, during which a number of items were seized.
-However, following analysis, the items did not provide any further answers in the search for the parents of this baby girl.
+A comprehensive search was undertaken at the recycling centre, during which a number of items were seized.
+Sadly, forensic analysis of the items did not provide any further answers in the search for the baby girl’s parents.